xcesco/4146PrefixDialer/README.md

 ![banner](/docs/banner1024_500.png?raw=true "Banner")

 This project is an prefix manager for Android platform.
-It is written in Java and it was develop with Android Studio.
+It is written in Java and it was developed with Android Studio.

 This utility allows you to manage the 4146 prefix in a smart way: once you define whether a number is to be used with the prefix or not, the program stores the choice.
 The next time that the number is used, the program proceeds to insert the prefix or less depending on how the user had selected previously.